TaoZhong11/TIPs/README.md

-# TeethMamba
+# TIPs
-<blockquote> An accurate and automated AI tool called TeethMamba for teeth and pulps instance segmentation in CBCT.
+<blockquote> An accurate and automated AI tool called TIPs for Teeth Instance and Pulps segmentation from CBCT.
 </blockquote>